ms-sherbert/Otago-lizard-rocks/README.md

 `Lizard_detections.csv` Repeated count data for lizards detected on the rock piles.

+`Repeated count model script.r` In development.
+Options for analysing the data in the unamrked R package.

 `Survey_covariates` Survey-specific covariate data.

 `Wald_CI_calcs.r` R code used to calculate Wald 95% confidence intervals for model-averaged lambda (local abundance) values.